Simple Unified Model

 Value, hedge, and manage the risk of any instruments

-(Ross 1978) demonstrated how to replace the probabilistic theory of (Black and Scholes 1973) and (Merton 1973) with a much simpler geometric theory.
+(Ross 1978) demonstrated how to replace the untenable probabilistic theory of (Black and Scholes 1973) and (Merton 1973) with a much simpler and more general geometric theory.

 If there are no arbitrage opportunities in the capital markets, then there exists a (not generally unique) valuation operator.

 Ross made the deleterious assumptions that continuous time trading is possible and conflated cash flows with jumps in stock price.
-Assuming only a finite number of trades are possible and introducing an explicit variable for cash flows leads to an even simpler theory.
+Assuming only a finite number of trades are possible, as is the case in our actual real world, and introducing an explicit variable for cash flows leads to an even simpler theory.

-Every arbitrage free model can be parameterized by a vector-valued martingale measure and a positive adapted measure.
+Every arbitrage free model can be parameterized by a vector-valued martingale measure and positive adapted measures.
+These are what Ross called the valuation operator.
+We call them deflators.
+If the model has repurchase agreements then the deflator is the stochastic discount.

 Math